 - 8-7.
 OVERVIEW.
 The primary users of data reports are internal carrier personnel and the FAA.
-Chapter 3, section 7 discusses the specific reporting requirements to the FAA. - a.
+Chapter 2, Section 7 discusses the specific reporting requirements to the FAA. - a.
 Air Carrier.
 AQP requires that the data collection conducted by the air carrier for its own use in monitoring curricula will support more analytical detail and diagnostic functions than the data collected for submission to the FAA.
-The FAA expects the certificate holder to do an indepth analysis of the effectiveness of the training.
+The FAA expects the certificate holder to do an in-depth analysis of the effectiveness of the training.
 Reporting of data is based on the analysis of the PPDB to provide information on the curriculum and participant groups (crewmembers, instructor/evaluators).
 Once the data is collected and entered into the PPDB, an analysis should be performed on the aggregate information.
 Statistical analysis of the proficiency data enables carriers to make an internal assessment of their performance.
 Carriers should tailor these processes and techniques to suit their own requirements.
 Each carrier's data collection and performance assessment processes should be refined over time, based on their own practical experience.
 That is, the measures and processes should be optimized on an iterative basis to provide the degree of discrimination in crewmember performance needed to establish effective quality control over AQP curricula.
-See the ATA's Data Management guide for a more extensive discussion on reports and their use. - b.
+See the A4A's Data Management guide for a more extensive discussion on reports and their use. - b.
 FAA.
 The data submissions to the FAA are primarily ratings and reason codes associated with performance measures taken at validation and evaluation gates and supporting data.
 The data, presented to the FAA in the three tables previously discussed is analyzed using the Data Analysis Reporting Tool (DART).
-This tool allows principal operations inspectors (POI) and AFS-230 personnel to conduct trend analysis to monitor overall program effectiveness.
+This tool allows Principal Operations Inspectors (POI) and the appropriate Safety Standards office personnel to conduct trend analysis to monitor overall program effectiveness.